-25 Youth Artists Trained to Use Arts and Creativity to Raise Awareness on Youth Health, GBV, and Life Skills
+Empowering Youth Artists to use the Arts to raise Awareness on Youth Health and Life Skills.

 Can art change lives?
 For 25 young emerging artists from across Tanzania, the answer is a bold YES.
 In June 2025, Kaa Kijanja Organization brought these rising talents together for an intensive two-day training, equipping them with the knowledge, tools, and confidence to use art as a force for education and social transformation.
 These artists were carefully selected from 107 contestants who took part in the Kaa Kijanja Sanaa Challenge 2025, a competition that encouraged creative expression to promote Gender-Based Violence Prevention, Youth Health, and Life Skills.